In Northern Ireland pharmacists work at policy, strategic and service levels to support improved patient health across all areas of public health.

-Pharmacists at the HSC Board work with the Public Health Agency on all areas of public health with a pharmaceutical dimension and are involved in commissioning and managing the delivery of public health services.
+Pharmacists work with the Public Health Agency on all areas of public health with a pharmaceutical dimension and are involved in commissioning and managing the delivery of public health services.

 The Regional Pharmaceutical Procurement Service is responsible for the procurement processes which supports delivery of:

 This service also has a significant role in emergency planning.